UKG Bryte AI

 After playing a lead role in the initial identity design to launch and announce UKG’s new AI technology in 2023, this Fall I led the product creative direction for “Bryte 2.0.”
 I refined the product visual identity, led the creative direction for new AI-focused components, and worked with a cross-functional team to help define interaction patterns in our design system

-• Drove the overall creative direction for new components and patterns with competitive analysis, consumer-quality AI research, design exploration in Figma
+Drove the overall design direction for new components and patterns with competitive analysis, consumer-quality AI research, design exploration in Figma

 Bryte, INitial Launch - Oct 2023